English

 Theory Group, Theory Department, Max Planck Institute for the Structure and Dynamics of Matter, Max Planck Society;

-Center for Free-Electron Laser Science CFEL, Deutsches Elektronen-Synchrotron DESY;
+Center for Free-Electron Laser Science;

 Center for Computational Quantum Physics (CCQ), The Flatiron Institute;

-Mondal, A., Waser, B., Balciunas, T., Neufeld, O., Yin, Z., Tancogne-Dejean, N., et al. (2022).
+Mondal, A., Waser, B., Balciunas, T., Neufeld, O., Yin, Z., Tancogne-Dejean, N., et al. (2023).
 High-harmonic generation in liquids with few-cycle pulses: effect of laser-pulse duration on the cut-off energy.
+Optics Express, 31(21), 34348-34361. doi:10.1364/OE.496686.

 High-harmonic generation (HHG) in liquids is opening new opportunities for attosecond light sources and attosecond time-resolved studies of dynamics in the liquid phase.
 In gas-phase HHG, few-cycle pulses are routinely used to create isolated attosecond pulses and to extend the cut-off energy.
-Here, we study the properties of HHG in liquids, including water and several alcohols, by continuously tuning the pulse duration of a mid-infrared driver from the multi- to the sub-two-cycle regime.
+Here, we study the properties of HHG in liquids, including heavy water, ethanol and isopropanol, by continuously tuning the pulse duration of a mid-infrared driver from the multi- to the two-cycle regime.
 Similar to the gas phase, we observe the transition from discrete odd-order harmonics to continuous extreme-ultraviolet emission.
 However, the cut-off energy is shown to be entirely independent of the pulse duration.
-This observation is confirmed by ab-initio simulations of HHG in large clusters.
+These observations are confirmed by ab-initio simulations of HHG in large liquid clusters.
 Our results support the notion that the cut-off energy is a fundamental property of the liquid, independent of the driving-pulse properties.
-Combined with the recently reported wavelength-independence of the cutoff, these results confirm the direct sensitivity of HHG to the mean-free paths of slow electrons in liquids.
-Our results additionally imply that few-cycle mid-infrared laser pulses are suitable drivers for generating isolated attosecond pulses from liquids.
+Our work implies that few-cycle mid-infrared laser pulses are suitable drivers for generating isolated attosecond pulses from liquids and confirm the capability of high-harmonic spectroscopy to determine the mean-free paths of slow electrons in liquids.